 Just a typed up version of the stage directions from Act 1 of 'An Inspector Calls'.
 I couldn't find a clear version online and thought photocopying it from the play script would be too difficult to read for dyslexic or visually impaired students.

+An active game to engage 'fidgety' learners.
 Slides display different homophones with corresponding actions.
 Once the teacher says a sentence using one of the words, students must react with the correct response.